microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Harnessing-GitHub-Copilot-with-CSharp/README.md

 ![Copy app url from the ports panel](./007ProjectRunningOpenInNewTab.png)

 The BackEnd application published an endpoint named `weatherforecast` that generates random forecast data.
-In order to test the current running application, you can add `/weatherforecast` to the published url.
+To test the current running application, you can add `/weatherforecast` to the published url.
 The final url should be similar to this one

 ```bash
 https://< your url>.app.github.dev/weatherforecast
 ```
-The running application in a browser, should be similar to this one.
+The running application in a browser should be like this one.

 ![test the running application.](./008TestRunningApi.png)

 Now let's add a breaking point into our application, to debug each call to the API.
 Go to the `Program.cs` file in the BackEnd project.
 The file is in the following path `SampleApp\BackEnd\Program.cs`.

-Add a breakpoint in the line 24 (press F9), and refresh the browser with the url to test the endpoint.
+Add a breakpoint in line 24 (press F9) and refresh the browser with the Url to test the endpoint.
 The browser should not show the weather forecast, and in the Visual Studio Editor we can see how the program execution was paused at line 24.

 ![debug the running application.](./009DebugBackEndDemo.png)

 Pressing F10 we can debug step-by-step until line 32, where we can see the generated values.
 The application should have been generated samples Weather values for the next 5 days.
-The variable `forecast` have an array with these values.
+The variable `forecast` has an array containing these values.

 ![debug the running application.](./010DebugForecastValue.png)

 Congratulations!
 Now you are ready to add more features into the app using GitHub Copilot.

-### 🗒️ Step 1: Generate a new Record that includes the City name
+### 🗒️ Step 1: Generate a new Record that includes the city name

 Go to the `Program.cs` file in the BackEnd project.
 The file is in the following path `SampleApp\BackEnd\Program.cs`.